open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

 1. Publish the meeting invite.
-Add a document, set its `.documentType` to 'consultationMeetingInvitation' and its `.url` to the URL at which the meeting invite is available.
+[Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'consultationMeetingInvitation'.

 2. Publish the meeting details.
 Add a `Meeting` object to the `.social.consultationMeetings` array and set: